-The government collects income tax from U.S. residents each year.
+The government collects income tax from U.S. residents each year through the Internal Revenue Service (IRS).
 Personal income tax revenues help the federal government fund such things as road construction, national defense, and the welfare system.
 If employed, an individual's employer will withhold income taxes.
 Because self-employed individuals do not have taxes withheld, they will generally pay estimated taxes throughout the year.

 Filing a Personal Income Tax Return FAQ

 Here are the answers to common questions related to filing a personal income tax return: